 Applications for children of staff at the school.
-A member of staff for the purposes of this criterion must be employed by the said school as a teaching assistant or qualified teacher for a minimum of 0.6fte (16.5 hours teaching staff) and this employment must have been for at least 3 years at the time of submitting the application (i.e. their employment must have started no later than September 2017).
+A member of staff for the purposes of this criterion must be employed by the said school as a teaching assistant or qualified teacher for a minimum of 0.6fte (16.5 hours teaching staff) and this employment must have been for at least 3 years at the time of submitting the application (i.e. their employment must have started no later than September 2020).
 1. All such applications must be submitted to the MEDSOC Panel via a CAF submitted to the LA and must be accompanied with the relevant paperwork supporting an application on these grounds, e.g. a letter from the headteacher or other senior leadership team member.
 The applicant must take sole responsibility to provide such paperwork.
 Without the provision of the relevant papers which identify all the above, priority will not be given.
 2. There will be a maximum priority limit of 4 children per year group for secondary schools/phase (years 7 to 11).
 5 Distance.
 Priority will be given on the basis of distance between the child's home and the school, measured by a straight-line.
 This measurement will be done using a computerized mapping system.
 This measurement will be from a point from the child's home as identified by the software to a point at the school as profiled in the software.
 As a tiebreaker for all criteria, priority will be given to children living closest to the preferred school (measured by a straight-line) in accordance with the measuring information in criterion 5.
-However, in the case where children have exactly the same distance between their home and the school, Lambeth LA will randomly allocate places as a tiebreaker.
-The admissions criteria for Lambeth community schools is available in full on lambeth.gov.uk/ admissions Appeal arrangements Unsuccessful applicants will have the right to appeal against the decision to How to apply - 1 Applications must be made using the Common Application Form from your home borough by Sunday 31 October 2021. - 2 If you are interested in applying for our Bursary then you must apply direct to the school for an application form.
-Bursary applications forms must be returned to the school by Saturday 8 October 2021. - 3 In addition the Supplementary Information Form obtainable from the school website or via lambeth.gov.uk/admissions must be completed and sent directly to The Norwood School by Friday 15 October 2021.
-For information about this school's open days, please visit our website: lambeth.gov.uk/ apply-for-a-secondary-schoolplace-for-2022-23-open-days Details are also available from the school directly.
+However. in the case where children have exactly the same distance between their home and the school, Lambeth LA will randomly allocate places as a tiebreaker.
+The admissions criteria for Lambeth community schools is available in full on lambeth.gov.uk/ admissions Appeal arrangements Unsuccessful applicants will have the right to appeal against the decision to How to apply Nearest station Bus routes West Norwood (rail) 68, 196, 249, 417, 432, 450, 468 - 1 Applications must be made using the Common Application Form from your home borough by Tuesday 31 October 2023. - 2 If you are interested in applying for our Bursary then you must apply direct to the school for an application form.
+Bursary applications forms must be returned to the school by Friday 6 October 2023. - 3 In addition the Supplementary Information Form obtainable from the school website or via lambeth.gov.uk/admissions must be completed and sent directly to The Norwood School by Friday 6 October 2023.
+For information about this school's open days, please visit our website: lambeth.gov.uk/ apply-for-a-secondary-schoolplace-for-2024-25-open-days Details are also available from the school directly.

-Admissions Test Date Saturday 13 November 2021 an Independent Admissions Appeals Panel established under the School Standards and Framework Act 1998.
+Admissions Test Date Saturday 18 November 2023 an Independent Admissions Appeals Panel established under the School Standards and Framework Act 1998.
 Appeals for this school are arranged by Democratic Services, tel.
 020 7926 2170 or visit lambeth.gov.uk for an appeals form (see pages 14-15 for more details).
-Oasis Academy South Bank Oasis Academy South Bank 75 Westminster Bridge Road London SE1 7HS Principals Alexander Lewis & Anna Richardson
+Oasis Academy South Bank Oasis Academy South Bank 75 Westminster Bridge Road London SE1 7HS Principals Alexander Lewis & Anna Richardson Telephone 020 7921 4531 Email office@oasissouthbank.org Website oasisacademysouthbank.org DfE code 208 4000 School's status Academy Year 7 Intake 2024/25 120 (mixed) Wheelchair accessible?